stephenchu530/city_explorer_react/README.md

 ## Time Estimate for Completion
 ```
-Number and name of feature: 02 - Repackage components, refactor code, pass props and states
+Number and name of feature: 03 - Finish the project

 Estimate of time needed to complete: 180mins